 Last Updated on

 It is a wonderful feeling to have made it to the third trimester where your baby is making its presence felt through increased movements.
-It can hold on to the umbilical cord now thanks to its new and improved grip that is quite firm at this time.
+It can hold on to the umbilical cord now, thanks to its new and improved grip that is quite firm at this time.
 At week 25, your baby’s first bowel movement is being formed.
-It is called meconium which is thick and dark, and it is likely to be excreted immediately after they are born.
+It is called meconium, which is thick and dark, and it is likely to be excreted immediately after the baby is born.
 The baby’s hair is growing, and its texture, as well as colour, is now distinct.

 When you are 25 weeks pregnant, the baby’s size is about 13 and ½ inches in length and weighs around 700 grams.
 Some of the baby fat that it accumulated is being shed, and your baby now looks longer and leaner than before.
 Imagine an acorn squash or a large cauliflower, and you can visualize the baby’s size.

 Your baby is now growing rapidly and is taking up a lot of space around your midsection.
 However, with the baby’s growth, your body will gain weight to support you and help you to carry its weight.
 A pound a week (0.45 kg) is common weight gain during this time.
 Among the other body changes during pregnancy, you will notice expanding stretch marks on your body, dark nipples, dark skin patches on the face, and traces of hair from the belly button to the pubic area.

 While your energy levels may not differ much from the previous week, your baby’s growing size will weigh you down.
 The common symptoms of pregnancy at Week 25 are:

 There can be many reasons for not being able to sleep comfortably, and these could include your ever-burgeoning tummy, nightmares about the delivery, or probably your hormones.
 One way to get undisturbed sleep is to limit your intake of water as you get closer to bedtime so you will need fewer bio breaks during the night.